bytes-zone/bytes-zone/content/posts/rule-2-clarify-your-intent.md

 This week, rule two: **clarify your intent.**

-The original four rules prioritize clarity of communication[^1].
+The original four rules prioritize clarity of communication[^four-rules-are-about-communication].
 For example, Beck's formulation says "states every intention important to the programmer."
 Fowler tightens that up to "reveals intent", and Rainsberger refines it further to "improve names."
 But *what* intent are we trying to communicate clearly?
 Here are a few things you might want to consider:

 - What's this thing for?
 - How are these two things related?